November 16, 2021: The Port Authority appoints a panel of independent experts to guide the review process of mass transit options for

 - As one example of recent trends, the number of extreme travel days (when at least one trip took 70 minutes or more) from LGA to Times Square increased from 21 in 2014 to 114 in 2017 (more than five-fold increase)

-- The proposed AirTrain LGA would provide convenient, predictable, and reliable access to LGA for its customers and employees that complements existing mass transit services and does not contribute to roadway congestion
+- The AirTrain LGA will provide convenient, predictable, and reliable access to LGA for its customers and employees that complements existing mass transit services and does not contribute to roadway congestion